Consolidation When the Management Service and the Citrix ADC instances are in Different Networks

 In certain cases, the appliance administrator might allow other administrators to perform administration tasks on individual instances.
 This can be safely done by giving an individual instance administrator login rights to just that instance.
 But, for security reasons, the appliance administrator might not want to allow the instance to be on the same network as the Management Service.
 This is a very common scenario in service provider environments, and it is becoming increasingly common in enterprises as they adopt virtualization and cloud architectures.

 In the following example, the Management Service is in the 10.1.1.x network and the Citrix ADC instances are in the 10.1.2.x network.
 Interfaces 0/1 and 0/2 are the management interfaces, 1/1 to 1/8 are 1G data interfaces, and 10/1 to 10/4 are 10G data interfaces.
 Each instance has its own dedicated administrator and its own dedicated physical interface.
 Therefore, the number of instances is limited to the number of physical interfaces available on the appliance.
 VLAN filtering is not required, because each instance has its own dedicated interface.
 Optionally, disable VLAN filtering to configure up to 4096 VLANs per instance per interface.
 In this example, you do not need to configure an NSVLAN, because instances are not sharing a physical interface and there are no tagged VLANs.
-For more information about NSVLANs, see Adding a Citrix ADC instance
+For more information about NSVLANs, see the Add a Citrix ADC instance section in Provisioning Citrix ADC instances.

 The following figure illustrates the above use case.